i3Craig/wgutils/README.md

    Use `ip addr` (and look for your IP address) to know which device to use.
    As a side note, interfaces that start with `e` indicate that they are wired (Ethernet) and interfaces that start with `w` indicate that they are wireless (WIFI).
+   Below is an example, where the username is bob.
+   `./wg-add-client.sh bob`

 3. Follow the instructions printed out.
 This will probably include restarting the server with `sudo systemctl restart wg-quick@wg0.service` and sending the generated client